Requesting / Sending Recommendation Letters

 You need to read the application instructions for each particular college to see what you need to do.
 Note, also, that sometimes recommendation letters MUST be from teachers, but occasionally you are given the option of asking a mentor/employer/neighbor.

 - Figure out which teachers know you best and have a positive impression of you, and ask them well in advance if they would be willing to write you a college recommendation when you need one.
 If they are willing, obtain their e-mail addresses.
-Also, it is wise to give the teacher a copy of your senior resume, your full name (including middle name), and your birth date (so that they can put this identifying information on any recommendations they send).
+Also, it is wise to give the teacher a copy of your RJR Scholarship Interest and Recommendation Form, your full name (including middle name), and your birth date (so that they can put this identifying information on any recommendations they send).

 - Depending on what type of recommendation is required, give the teachers the following instructions: